Cuba in the dark after Hurricane Ian knocks out power grid - NewsBreak

 Officials had set up 55 shelters and took steps to protect crops, especially tobacco.

-The U.S. National Hurricane Center said Cuba suffered “significant wind and storm surge impacts” when the hurricane struck with top sustained winds of 125 mph (205 kph).
+The US National Hurricane Center said Cuba suffered “significant wind and storm surge impacts” when the hurricane struck with top sustained winds of 125 mph.

 As the storm’s center moved into the Gulf, scenes of destruction emerged in Cuba.
 Authorities were still assessing the damage in its world-famous tobacco belt.